-WEST PERRINE is a census designated place located in unincorporated south Miami-Dade County, Florida.
-The community, nested south of the City of Miami and north of the City of Homestead, has a rich agricultural and early twentieth century railroad history.
+West Perrine is a census designated place located in unincorporated south Miami-Dade County, Florida.
+The community is located south of the City of Miami and north of the City of Homestead with a rich agricultural and early twentieth century railroad history.
 The Miami-Dade Board of County Commissioners (Board) established the West Perrine Community Redevelopment Agency (Agency) to address slum and blight conditions identified in the West Perrine Community Redevelopment Area (Area), in accordance with Chapter 163 of the Florida Statutes.
-The redevelopment area is best described as comprising four distinct subareas which include residential neighborhoods, agricultural transitional, commercial alongside Dixie Highway and light industrial uses, such as warehouses, and large-scale regional retail establishments.
-The area also consists of many vacant parcels.
-The West Perrine Community Redevelopment Area (CRA) lies within County Commission District 9, which at the date of this report was represented by now former Commissioner Dennis C. Moss.
+The Area is best described as comprising four distinct subareas which include residential neighborhoods, agricultural transitional, commercial alongside Dixie Highway and light industrial uses, such as warehouses, and large-scale regional retail establishments.
+The Area also consists of many vacant parcels.
+The Area lies within County Commission District 9, represented by Commissioner Kionne L. McGhee.

 The Agency was established in 2007 for a ten-year period.
 However, after the third year of operation, the property values in the area decreased below the base year value for five consecutive years impacting the funding needed to implement the main initiatives identified in the Redevelopment Plan.
-Once signs of economic recovery materialized by generating a modest increase in the area's property values, the Board reconsidered the Agency's sunset provision and extended it until 2046 to allow the appropriate time, funding and strategic implementation of envisioned initiatives.
+Once signs of economic recovery materialized by generating a modest increase in the area's property values, the Board reconsidered the Agency's sunset provision and extended it until 2046 to allow funding, development of strategic initiatives and long-term time frame for their respective implementations.